zlatnaspirala/vuletube/README.md

  To create perfect modular fit for any type project.
   I will integrate next features:

+  - Add https://github.com/fent/node-ytdl-core like another options support (on server side) for youtube-dl.
   - Google client login based on  ApiKey.
 [DONE]
   - Test yt video play with YT Player embeded iframe[DONE] also with customhtml5 video tag.[DONE]